Planning - Liquor Licence (Section 40 Certificate)

 The Liquor Control Act 1988 regulates the sale, supply and consumption of liquor, the use of premises on which liquor is sold and the services and facilities provided in conjunction with, or ancillary to the sale of liquor in order to minimise harm or ill-health caused to people, or any group of people due to the use of liquor.

-What is a Section 40 Liquor Licence - Local Planning Authority
+What is a Section 40 Certificate? - Local Planning Authority

-How do I submit for a Section 40 Liquor Licence Application?
+How do I apply for a Section 40 Certificate?

-- Site Plan (to scale) clearly identitying the proposed Liquor area intended to use.
+- Detailed Site Plan (to scale) clearly identitying the proposed liquor area intended to use; and

 Phone (08) 9425 1888